 Unfortunately, not every contractor will be able to live up to their promises.
 While many will work with you to fix any mistakes or problems, there will be some who don’t.
 Construction projects aren’t cheap.
 You don’t want to find yourself spending your cash reserves on projects that aren’t up to your standards.
-In our latest post, we will provide some tips on how to handle bad contractors in Southern California and Central Ohio.
+In our latest post, we will provide some tips on how to handle bad contractors in Ohio and California.

 What if you hired a local construction company to do some work on your new home, only to find they do a bad job?
 Do you know how to handle bad contractors?

 With any contractor you hire in the Ohio and California area, there is some planning to do ahead of time.
 Make sure the contract is detailed including all the “what-ifs” that may arise during the project.
 For example, how will change orders be handled?
 What if the project runs long or goes over budget?
 What will the pay schedule look like?
 You will want to know other things too, like what their work schedule will be like, do they carry the proper insurance, and will they be pulling all the permits for the job?
 Do your homework to make sure they are properly licensed for the project you are hiring them for.
 Doing your research beforehand will help you to avoid most of the bad contractors in the first place.

 Before calling your lawyer, do your best to resolve the situation yourself.
 Contractors are not going to want to receive bad reviews or have it get around that they did a bad job.
 In many cases, simply letting your frustrations be known will allow you to resolve the problem quickly without it escalating to the next level.
 If they are not able to resolve the problem themselves, try to work out a partial refund, so you can hire someone else to fix their error.
 When speaking to the contractor about the problem, speak calmly and professionally.
 Remember, mistakes can happen and being abrasive or rude won’t make them eager to resolve the problem.
 You attract more bees with honey as they say.